Koo Jun-hoe: 2013–2020: WIN: Who Is Next, Mix & Match and iKon

 In 2013 Jun-hoe joined Mnet reality survival program WIN: Who Is Next as a member of Team B. The show ended with Team A winning and going on to debut as Winner, and Team B returning to train under the YG label.
 Soon after, in 2014, YG Entertainment announced the members of Team B would be competing again in a second reality survival show, Mix & Match.
 The show resulted in the debut of all Team B members alongside Jung Chan-woo under the name iKon.

 On September 15, 2015, iKon debuted the pre-release single "My Type", following soon after with the lead singles "Rhythm Ta" and "Airplane", with Jun-hoe participating in the production for "Rhythm Ta".
 On October 4, 2015, iKon made their first music show appearance on SBS' Inkigayo, simultaneously receiving their third win for single "My Type".

 2021–present: Acting debut

 In October 2021, Jun-hoe received his first acting project on the big screen with a supporting role in the film Again 1997.
 The following year, he was confirmed to star in the television drama True to Love.
 The drama premiered ahead of Again 1997 making True to Love his acting debut.

+On July 28, 2026, 143 Entertainment announced that Junhoe would enlist for his mandatory military service on August 10.
+The agency stated that no official event would be held on the day of his enlistment and asked fans not to visit the site for safety reasons.
+Ahead of his enlistment, Junhoe shared a farewell message with fans, expressing his gratitude and promising to return in good health after completing his service.